Predict Albert Pujols' 3,000th Hit

 With all that in mind Angels fans, make some friendly bets and place your votes on where and when he’ll notch his 3,000 hit.
 See if you can be the most accurate in predicting this feat.

-View the original article on Angels Win: Predict Albert Pujols' 3,000th Hit
+View the original article on The Sports Daily: Predict Albert Pujols' 3,000th Hit